-Cancer Council Victoria offers a free Nurse Ambassador Program for practice nurses looking to broaden their scope of practice to include cancer screening and prevention activities across their whole practice, with a focus on under-screened communities.
+Cancer Council Victoria offers a free Nurse Ambassador Program for practice nurses looking to broaden their scope of practice to include cancer screening and prevention activities across their whole organisation, with a focus on under-screened communities.

-The Nurse Ambassador Program will provide practice nurses with the latest clinical knowledge about the three national cancer screening programs (bowel, breast and cervical) and viral hepatitis, so they can effectively discuss and endorse cancer screening participation and drive cancer screening uptake in their practice.
+The Nurse Ambassador Program (NAP) will provide practice nurses with the latest clinical knowledge about the three national cancer screening programs (bowel, breast and cervical) and viral hepatitis, so they can effectively discuss and endorse cancer screening participation and drive cancer screening uptake in their practice.
 The program will also focus on how to engage and support under-screened communities in cancer screening and achieve health equity for all Australians.

 - Apply the latest cancer screening program information to effectively discuss and encourage eligible patients to participate in bowel, breast, cervical, and viral hepatitis screening and HPV vaccination.

-- Evaluate the importance of cultural safety for underscreened populations and the barriers and enablers to cancer screening participation.
+- Evaluate the importance of cultural safety for under-screened populations and the barriers and enablers to cancer screening participation.

 - Apply plain language when discussing cancer screening during consultation with patients.

 - Implement routine recording of patients’ Aboriginal and Torres Strait Islander and culturally and linguistically diverse (CALD) status on all pathology request forms.

 - Identify evidence-based resources to support your patient with cancer screening.

 Upon completion nurses will receive a certificate including 8 CPD points and a Nurse Cancer Screening Ambassador poster and badge.
 Nurses will be further supported with ongoing cancer screening updates, information and professional development opportunities via access to Cancer Council Victoria’s Speculum newsletter.

 Please note, attendance at all webinars plus the completion of a reflective practice activity is required in order to become a Nurse Cancer Screening Ambassador.